LA County Hospitals Divert Emergency Patients As COVID Cases Surge

 About 96% of county hospitals were on diversion at some point on Saturday compared with 33% pre-surge, according to the governor.

+“It’s complete chaos,” Tanya West, an ER nurse at a Covina hospital, told CBSLA by phone Monday.
+“Nurses running around, two patients in a room that’s only built for one patient, without the proper safety equipment.
+Patients waiting in ambulances outside the hospital.”

-On Sunday, five local hospitals went on “internal-disaster” status, which diverted all emergency medical traffic to other facilities.
+On Sunday, five local hospitals who were having trouble securing oxygen went on “internal-disaster” status, which diverted all emergency medical traffic to other facilities.

 Some hospitals that are short on space are using conference rooms and gift shops to treat patients, Ghaly said.